asreerama/auto-add-google-meet/README.md

-## Everything is this respo is vibe coded.
+## Everything in this repo is vibe coded.

 # Google Meet Auto-Add